faceslog/swtor-auto-snowball/README.md

    - If possible use the interface provided as `assets/ui.xml` in this repo

 2. **Start the Script**:
-   - Run the script from your terminal or IDE:
+   - If using the script run the script from your terminal or IDE:
      ```
      python snow.py
      ```
+   - If using the .exe just launch it (sometimes you need to launch it as admin if it cannot get the focus of the window on swtor happens with autoclicker)
    - The script will start after a 5-second delay.

 3. **How It Works**: